 When booking a Palace on Wheels India tour, the train will be your home for a week.
-The accommodations in the train are similar to the lavish accommodations at high-end hotels in India.
+The accommodations on the train are similar to the lavish accommodations at high-end hotels in India.
 Everything will be provided for a comfortable stay.
-There are 40 cabins in the train with either single or double beds.
-The beds are comfortable and you can have a good night sleep, enough to prepare you to explore India during the day.
+There are 40 cabins on the train with either single or double beds.
+The beds are comfortable and you can have a good night’s sleep, enough to prepare you to explore India during the day.
 Typically, the train was moving at night, and I had no problem with the clicky-clack sound, but this may vary per person.

 Palace on Wheels Train: Food on Board